 The true magic of Thai cuisine lies in its diversity.
 Each of Thailand’s main regions – the central plains, the northern hills, the northeastern plateau, and the southern peninsula – has cultivated a culinary landscape all of its own.

 The creamy curries of the central plains, influenced by the sophistication of the royal court, to the flavours of Isan boast foodways shaped by geography, climate, and culture.
 The slow-cooked, spice-laden curries of the south bear the fragrant imprint of maritime trade and the Malay Peninsula.
-While the food traditions of northern Lanna cuisine have been very much influenced by Burmese and even Yunnan cooking styles.
+The food traditions of northern Lanna cuisine have been very much influenced by Burmese and even Yunnan cooking styles.

 Each region of Thailand offers a distinct culinary journey.
 Exploring these regional differences is key to understanding the heart and soul of Thai food.